MAnfal/manfal.github.io/_posts/2021-04-21-startup-guide.md

 # Prepare For The Startup World In Steps

-## Step 1: Read/Listen To The Following Books
+## Step 1: Read / Listen To The Following Books

 1. [Atomic Habits](https://www.audible.ca/pd/Atomic-Habits-Audiobook/B07GBGQJSW).
 Learn how to build habits.
 It is extremely important because startups are not easy and consistency is everything.
 2. [Essentialism](https://www.audible.ca/pd/Essentialism-Audiobook/B072591XFD).
 Learn the importance of focusing on what's important and blocking the noise.
 Extremely important since startups require the art of solving the correct problem.